AironDev/adminmodule/docs/getting-started/configurations.md

 ],
 ```

 The same goes for this configuration.
-You can add your own javascript that will be executed in the Voyager admin dashboard.
+You can add your own javascript that will be executed in the AdminModule admin dashboard.
 Add as many javascript files as needed.

 Read more [here](../customization/additional-css-js.md).